alaa-khamis/looping-gifs-nerf/README.md

 2. <b>Crossing Point Detection:</b> If a crossing point in the path is detected, the path is segmented, and a new path is synthesized using the existing trajectory, starting from the crossing point.

-3. <b>Image-Based Path Segmentation:</b> If there is no crossing point in the path, n instances where no crossing points exist, the two most similar images from the video's start and end are identified.
-The path is then cropped around those points.
+3. <b>Image-Based Path Segmentation:</b> If there is no crossing point in the path, the two most similar images from the video's start and end are identified.
+The path is then cropped around those points, generating the path is done using a neural network as explained in '4'.

 4. <b>Path Generation with LSTM:</b> In the case of cropped ends to the path, we employ an LSTM network trained on the rest of the path to generate a seamless connection between the endpoint remnants.
 This LSTM implementation serves to preserve the inherent flow of the path while effectively bridging any discontinuities that may have arisen due to cropping.